codeperfectplus/SystemGuard/README.md

-# SystemDashboard
+# SystemGuard

-System Dashboard is a Flask app designed to monitor server stats such as CPU, Memory, Disk, and Network.
+System Guard is a Flask app designed to monitor server stats such as CPU, Memory, Disk, and Network.
 It also provides real-time monitoring capabilities which can be useful for system administrators, developers, and DevOps engineers to keep track of their server's performance and troubleshoot issues.
 The app uses the `psutil` library to retrieve system stats and the `speedtest-cli` library to perform a network speed test.

 ## Installation